phalcon/documentation/docs/tutorial-vokuro.md

 !!! info "NOTE"

-    Feel free to open each model file and identify the relationships between the models.
-Check our documentation for the difference between various types of relationships
+    Open each model file to see the relationships between the models.
+Check the documentation for the difference between the various types of relationships.

 ## Controllers

-Again following the [Model-View-Controller][mvc] pattern, Vökuró has one controller to handle a specific _parent_ route.
-This means that the `AboutController` handles the `/about` route.
-All controllers are located in the `/src/Cotnrollers` directory.
+Following the [Model-View-Controller][mvc] pattern, Vökuró has one controller per parent route.
+The `AboutController` handles the `/about` route.
+All controllers live in `src/Controllers`.

 The default controller is `IndexController`.
-All controller classes have the suffix `Controller`.
-Each controller has methods suffixed with `Action` and the default action is `indexAction`.
-Therefore, if you visit the site with just the URL, the `IndexController` will be called and the `indexAction` will be executed.
+Controller classes carry the `Controller` suffix.
+Actions carry the `Action` suffix, and the default action is `indexAction`.
+Visiting the site at the root URL calls `IndexController` and runs `indexAction`.

-After that, unless you have registered specific routes, the default routes (automatically registered) will try to match:
+Unless you register specific routes, the default route maps:

 ```bash
 /profiles/search